-- Credit Risk-the risk that an issuer or other counterparty to an investment will not fulfill its obligations. - The Florida PRIME is rated by Standards & Poor's and has a rating at September 30, 2015, of AAAm.
+- Credit Risk-the risk that an issuer or other counterparty to an investment will not fulfill its obligations. - The Florida PRIME is rated by Standards & Poor's and has a rating at September 30, 2016, of AAAm. - The Florida Local Government Investment Trust is rated by Standards & Poor's and has a credit rating at September 30, 2016, of AAAf for the Short-term Bond Fund and AAAm for the Day to Day Fund.